OctoPrint/octoprint.org/conduct/index.md

-Examples of our community spaces include OctoPrint's [GitHub projects](https://github.com/OctoPrint) (including the issue trackers), the [community forums](https://community.octoprint.org), the official [OctoPrint Discord server](https://discord.octoprint.org), the IRC channel `#octoprint` on the Freenode network, or any of the official social media outlets.
+Examples of our community spaces include OctoPrint's [GitHub projects](https://github.com/OctoPrint) (including the issue trackers), the [community forums](https://community.octoprint.org), the official [OctoPrint Discord server](https://discord.octoprint.org), the IRC channel `#octoprint` on the Libera.Chat network, or any of the official social media outlets.

 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed